 EENC contribution to date

 The EENC supports the Open Method of Coordination Working Group of Member States’ experts focusing on “adaptation to climate change” with a target output of “… awareness-raising and capacity-building of national heritage experts on sustainability of cultural heritage”.
 The title of the group’s mandate is “Strengthening Cultural Heritage Resilience for Climate Change”.
 The group of experts are actively working on identifying and exchanging good practices and innovative measures for safeguarding cultural heritage in relation to climate change.
 The group is also examining the contribution cultural heritage can make to mitigating and combating climate change in line with the European Green Deal’s goals.
-The final report and its recommendations are planned to be published in late 2022.
+The EENC has contributed to the work of this OMC Group since 2021.
+The final report and its recommendations are to completed in the Autumn of 2022.

 The EENC has also contributed to the following: